 There are a few things to take into consideration besides just the amount of liquid held.
 Here are my thoughts:

-Trimness…Geffen Baby wins on this one.
+Trimness…Geffen Baby And HumBird win on this one.
 You can already see their prefold held the most amount of liquid.
 Don’t misjudge the Geffen’s Super Absorbers though.
 They seem like they are paper thin.
 You can easily stuff 3 Super Absorbers and be at about the same thickness as one of the Geffen Prefolds.
+The HumBird Exceptional Inserts are the perfect boosters without adding any bulk.
 The Thirsties Hemp Inserts and Joeybunz are also trim.
 If you are wanting to add absorbency to it for nights, you want something super trim to yet absorbent.
 This allows you to have enough to soak up a ton yet not be really bulky.
-I would say all of the AIO’s listed are pretty trim.

 This experiment included the more absorbent inserts that I knew I had, many of which are already on My Recommedations page.

-Sophia is 27 months now.
-My current favorite day combo is a Geffen Baby Jersey Hemp Prefold pad folded in any of my covers.
+My favorite day combo is a Geffen Baby Jersey Hemp Prefold pad folded in any of my covers.

-For naps, it’s 2 Geffen Baby Super Absorbers Plus with a Sweet Pea Cover (its got gussets and a high rise so perfect for an older baby and can be stuffed to the max).
+For naps, it’s 2 Geffen Baby Super Absorbers Plus or a RagaBabe Bulletproof Insert with a Sweet Pea Cover (its got gussets and a high rise so perfect for an older baby and can be stuffed to the max).

 At night we are using 3 Thirsties Hemp Inserts with a Ragababe Insert on top (the cotton sherpa on the Ragababe insert acts as a stay dry layer and pulls moisture away from baby).
 I’m starting to use the Geffen Baby Super Absorber Plus at night and really love them.
 They the thinnest of the super absorbent inserts.
 I cover with any cover I have with leg gussets as this is the only kind that I find that can take all these layers and not gap on Sophia’s legs.
 Right now my favorites are Blueberry Coveralls or the one Sweet Pea cover I have.
 I used to love the Kawaii Goodnight Heavy Wetters, but as Sophia got bigger, I just couldn’t stop the legs from getting gaps…and because of that, leaks.

-Another favorite night option of mine are my Twinkie Tush Night Nights, Kissing Black night fitted or Truly Charis fitted and a Woollybottoms wool cover.
+Another favorite night option of mine are my Twinkie Tush Night Nights, Kissing Blake night fitted ,HumBird SuperNova, or Truly Charis fitted and a HumBird wool cover.
 The Truly Charis is mind blowingly trim and soft and you can see that is another knock your socks off option.
-These three are all well worth the money.
+These are all well worth the money.
 A Pooters fitted is an amazing value for the money at only $14!
 I did need to add one more insert to get it too go night for me, but it’s such an awesome price.
 If you are on a budget they are worth looking into.
 If you need more help with night cloth diapering, please check this out.